 Death Is Cheap: "We'll meet again, Shinji-kun."
 Unlike the other angels' deaths, there was no rainbow in Kaworu's demise and a ghostly apparition of him flashes briefly before the Fourth Impact ends.
 Without bringing up what Kaworu really is, it's obvious it won't be the last time we'll see him.

 Heroic Sacrifice: Kaworu kills himself with Shinji's Explosive Leash in order to prevent Fourth Impact.
-Borders on Senseless Sacrifice as while Eva-13 does lose some power and starts falling form the sky, it takes Mari ejecting Shinji from Eva-13 to end it completely.
+It weakens Eva-13 enough to make it lose some power and starts falling form the sky, letting Mari ejecting Shinji from Eva-13 to end it completely.

 Heterosexual Life-Partners: Unlike in the original series, Kaworu and Shinji are presented as a more equal partnership in the Rebuild movies and both are shown to both admire and trust the other tremendously, making them come closer to this than they did in earlier incarnations.
 If anything, it increases the Ho Yay between them.

 Hope Spot: Kaworu delivers several of these to Shinji.
 Sadly, as hard as he might have tried, he never lives up to any of them.

 Love Martyr: Not just for Shinji as a person, but also for how he feels for the lilin that is implied to fear/hate him.